Ruining an L&I claim is easy. L&I will help you with that. Don’t let that happen.

-- IME – The independent medical exam generally takes the form of a report produced by a doctor who sees you one time for the purpose of assessing your claim and answering questions.
-Independent medical examiners range from truly independent to totally biased.
+- IME – IME’s ruin more claims tah any other L&I trick.
+The independent medical exam is a report produced by a doctor who sees you one time for the purpose of assessing your claim and answering questions.
+That sounds innocent enough, but it is not.
 Be careful of independent medical exams.
 Most of them are set up by claims managers whose interests are different than yours.
-These claims managers are looking for opinions that either deny medical care or close your case.
+These claims managers are looking for opinions that deny medical care, close your case, and give you less settlement then you deserve.
 Many IME doctors are happy to oblige them.
 When somebody orders an independent medical exam in your case, watch out.
 See IME.

 - Getting on the wrong side of a Claims Manager – Claims managers have a lot of power over your claim.
-They are overworked.
+Some of them are good persons; others not so much.
+All of them are overworked.
 Don’t be rude or mean, or get on their bad side.
 Do cooperate as required, but be smart about it.
 Do give them information that will help your case.
+Don’t assume it’s their job to help you.
+It’s not.
 Make it easy for them to help you.

 - Comparing your case to someone else’s – Comparing your case to someone else’s, and thinking you will get similar results, is a mistake.
 You probably have different injuries, different doctors, different claims, different claims managers, different reactions, and different needs.
 You will get different results.
 What you get will often be the result of your injuries and how much work you put into your case, and it will have little to do with somebody else’s case.

 - Not getting good legal advice soon enough – Not being smart about legal advice can ruin your claim.
 Don’t hire a lawyer if you don’t need one.
 Do hire a lawyer if you do need one.
 If your case has big problems or you don’t know what to do – then talk to a lawyer.
-Most offer a free legal consultation so you can learn about your claim and figure out whether you need a lawyer.
+Most offer a free legal consultation so you can learn about your claim and figure out whether a lawyer is the best choice for your case.
 Do this early enough in your case to give the lawyer, if you do hire one, a chance to help you make smart moves.
 Lawyers are better at thinking and planning ahead than they are at cleaning up a mess you made because you waited too long.
 If you need an initial legal consultation to assess where you are at and what you can do, we’ll give you one – for free.
 CONTACT US.